saltstack/salt/doc/topics/slots/index.rst

 .. note:: Using execution modules return data as a state values is a first step
     of Slots development.
 Other functionality is under development.

-Slots allow to use minion execution module return as an argument value in states.
+Slots allow you to use the return from a remote-execution function as an argument value in states.

 Slot syntax looks close to the simple python function call.